mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 The third category is called *function*: the concomitant mental faculties.
 That means function of the mind: the wholesome and unwholesome functions concomitant with the six consciousnesses.
 There are many kinds of concomitant functions of the mind: for instance anger, hatred, et cetera; many things.

-[The fourth category is] very interesting, because [it] is an element which is completely not associated with the mind of the six consciousnesses, [nor] concomitant mental faculties, nor the elements of form, nor the fifth one, which is the truth.
+[The fourth category is] very interesting, because [it] is an element which is completely not associated with the mind of the six consciousnesses, [nor] concomitant mental faculties, nor the elements of form, nor the fifth one, which is the *truth*.
 That is what is called *samskara*.

 In *Abhidharmakosha*, *samskara* is [included in] many things. [...]
-I am very interested in this element, which is not associated with the mind and not associated with the truth.
+I am very interested in this element which is not associated with the mind and not associated with the truth, [...] but that is sort of a *force*.

-That [element] is sort of a *force*.
 In the book ["The Central Conception Of Buddhism"](books#central-conception), [the author] said about this:

 > A force, it must be recalled, shouldn't be regarded as a real influence of something extending beyond its own existence in order to penetrate into another.
 But, simply as a condition, or a fact, upon which another fact arises, or becomes prominent by itself.
 This is samskara in the Buddhist system.
 >